-Significant components of provision for income taxes for the years ended May 31, 2019, 2020 and 2021 were as follows:
+Significant components of provision for income taxes for the years ended May 31, 2020, 2021 and 2022 were as follows:

 For the For the years ended May 31,

-2019 2020 2021
+2020 2021 2022

 US\$ US\$ US\$

 Current:

-PRC 103,031 142,992 127,313
+PRC 142,992 127,313 44,378

 Deferred:

-PRC (17,317) (8,630) (43,725)
+PRC (8,630) (43,725) 91,934

-Total provision for income taxes 85,714 134,362 83,588
+Total provision for income taxes 134,362 83,588 136,312

 Enterprises that qualify as a high and new technology enterprise ("HNTE") are subject to a tax rate of 15%.
-Beijing Shenghe and Beijing Pioneer's HNTE certificates expected to be terminated on November 30, 2021.
-Kuxue Huisi, Dogwood Cultural's HNTE certificates expected to be terminated on October 31, 2021.
-These enterprises are in the process of renewing their qualification of as of HNTE.
-Once their renewals are completed, these companies will be eligible for a favorable EIT rate of 15% starting January 1, 2021 again.
-Beijing Smart Wood, Beijing Hewstone, Beijing Right Time, Beijing Joy Tend, Beijing Decision, Beijing Magnificence, Dexin Dongfang, Beijing Sifenke Education Consulting Company Limited, Be-linked Online Education and Xuncheng continued to qualify as HNTE and were subject to a tax rate of 15% during the year ended May 31, 2021.
+Beijing Magnificence, Beijing Smart Wood's HNTE certificates expected to be terminated on December 2, 2022.
+Beijing Sifenke Education Consulting Company Limited's HNTE certificates was terminated on August 31, 2022.
+These enterprises are in process of renewing their qualification of HNTE.
+Once their renewals are completed, these companies will be eligible for a favorable EIT rate of 15% starting January 1, 2022 again.
+Beijing Hewstone, Beijing Decision, Beijing Pioneer, Beijing Joy Tend, Beijing Right Time, Beijing Shenghe, Xuncheng, Dexin Dongfang, Beijing Be-linked Online Education Compnay Limited ("Be-linked Online Education") and Beijing Jinghong Software Technology Company Limited ("Beijing Jinghong") continued to qualify as HNTE and were subject to a tax rate of 15% for the year ended May 31, 2022.

-Hainan Haiyue, Hainan Dongfang Zhixin Technology Company Limited, Zhuhai Chongsheng, Zhuhai Zekai Software Technology Company Limited, Hainan Dongfang Huizhi Technology Company Limited enjoyed the EIT tax rate of 15% because of the preferential corporate income tax policies for local tax concessions.
+Hainan Haiyue, Hainan Dongfang Zhixin Technology Company Limited, Zhuhai Zekai Software Technology Company Limited, Hainan Dongfang Huizhi Technology Company Limited enjoyed the EIT tax rate of 15% because of the preferential corporate income tax policies for local tax concessions.

 Enterprises that qualify as the newly established software enterprise ("NESE") are exempt from the EIT for two years beginning the enterprise's first profitable year followed by a tax rate of 12.5% for the succeeding three years.
-Beijing Jinghong, Beijing Zhiyuan Hangcheng Software Technology Company Limited, Beijing Chuangying Oriental Technology Co., Ltd, and Beijing Zhihong Oriental Technology Co., Ltd were qualified as NESE and enjoyed the EIT tax benefit from January 2017 to December 2021, from January 2019 to December 2023, from January 2019 to December 2023, respectively.
+Beijing Zhiyuan Hangcheng Software Technology Company Limited, Beijing Chuangying Oriental Technology Co., Ltd, Beijing Zhihong Oriental Technology Co., Ltd and Beijing Yuda Oriental Software Technology Company Limited are qualified as NESE and enjoy the EIT tax benefit from January 2019 to December 2023, from January 2019 to December 2021 and from January 2022 to December 2026, respectively.

-Since its establishment through May 31, 2021, Beijing Haidian School was not required by the governing tax bureau to pay any EIT.
+Since its establishment through May 31, 2022, Beijing Haidian School was not required by the governing tax bureau to pay any EIT.
 If Beijing Haidian School is required to pay EIT in the future, this could have material impact to the Group's consolidated financial statements.
 However, the Group believes that it is more likely than not that any change to the tax treatment of Beijing Haidian School shall be prospectively applied.